Night Arcade Cabinet · ReactLynx Case Study

 BUILT AS A REAL CROSS-PLATFORM GAME

-The web canvas above mirrors the ReactLynx implementation: the same physics constants, tile-based pipes, sprite digits, sound cues, and state machine used by the native build.
+The web canvas above mirrors the ReactLynx implementation: the same core physics constants, tile-based pipes, sprite digits, sound cues, and state machine used by the native build, with the viewport adapted to the landing-page phone frame.

 ENGINE / 60FPS